• Free shipping on all orders

 Image Credit: JELIZAVETA KARAKAJA, Shutterstock

 Dobermans haven’t been around that long!
 Karl Dobermann developed the breed in the 1890s after deciding that some canine protection was needed on his tax-collecting rounds in Germany.
-Dobermann mixed several breeds together, including German pinschers, Rottweilers, and Weimaraners.
+Dobermann mixed several breeds, including German pinschers, Rottweilers, and Weimaraners.

 However, the precise mix that created these sleek dogs remains a mystery; Dobermann, the head of the local dog pound, didn’t leave detailed records.
 The breed quickly became popular due to its athleticism, loyalty, and trainability.
 The AKC recognized the breed in 1908; in 2021, it was the 16th most popular breed in the United States.

-Also Dobermans are incredibly smart, observant, fearless, and loyal.
-They were bred initially as personal protection dogs and often work with military and law enforcement teams.
+Also, Dobermans are incredibly smart, observant, fearless, and loyal.
+They were bred initially as personal protection dogs and often worked with military and law enforcement teams.
 But they’re also in demand as therapy and guide dogs due to their incredible loyalty and tendency to focus on one person.

 They require a fair amount of serious exercise, and early training is an absolute must, or these protective dogs can become aggressive.
 Several localities have restrictions on Dobermans, either banning the breed entirely or requiring these dogs to be leashed and muzzled at all times in public.